How to Use Velcro Rollers on Fine Hair for Volume

 Roll each section of hair onto a roller starting at the ends of your hair.

-Roll the hair up towards your scalp.
-Secure the roller in place.
-Repeat until all sections of your hair are rolled up.
+Roll the hair up towards your scalp, secure the roller in place, and repeat until all sections of your hair are rolled up.

 Allow Hair to Dry

-You can let your hair dry naturally, or for quicker results, use a hairdryer to dry your hair.
-If you’re using a hairdryer, a heat protectant is necessary for heat damage.
+You can let your hair dry naturally or, for quicker results, use a hairdryer.
+If you’re using a hairdryer, a heat protectant is necessary to prevent heat damage.

 Remove the Velcro curlers.